gucheng0712/LearningDataStructure/README.md

 ## [Unique Morse Code Words](https://github.com/gucheng0712/LearningDataStructure/tree/master/DataStructureStudy/012-UniqueMorseCodeWords)

-International Morse Code defines a standard encoding where each letter is mapped to a series of dots and dashes, as follows: "a" maps to ".-", "b" maps to "-...", "c" maps to "-.-.", and so on.
+Question: International Morse Code defines a standard encoding where each letter is mapped to a series of dots and dashes, as follows: "a" maps to ".-", "b" maps to "-...", "c" maps to "-.-.", and so on.

 For convenience, the full table for the 26 letters of the English alphabet is given below:
 [".-","-...","-.-.","-..",".","..-.","--.","....","..",".---","-.-",".-..","--","-.","---",